KalebJohnson/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document obj model
 2. What is an event?
+something that is executed on a specific action
 3. What is an event listener?
+a form of action that is "listened" for to execute an action
 4. Why would we convert a NodeList into an Array?
+It seems more practical to convert a nodelist to an array because we are munipulating the DOM with JS
 5. What is a component?
+a class like function that can be reused to keep our code "dry" and efficient.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account